crf8472/libarcsdec/README.md

 If this issues an error that reads

     "Could NOT find libarcstk (missing: LIBARCSTK_VERSION)",

 the cause may be that pkg-config is either not installed or cannot find the installed .pc-file of libarcstk.
-A possible cause for the latter could be that you have installed libarcsdec to a directory that cmake does not respect while searching for files, e.g. ``/usr/local''.
+A possible cause for the latter could be that you have installed libarcstk to a directory that cmake does not respect while searching for files, e.g. ``/usr/local``.
 This can be fixed by giving cmake a hint to your install directory like:

 	$ cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=/usr/local ..